slsa-framework/slsa/docs/spec/v1.0/principles.md

 stay that way, and humans almost always end up getting in the access control lists.

-Access control is still important, but SLSA goes further and **requires proof in the form of attestations that the package was built correctly**.
+Access control is still important, but SLSA goes further to provide defense in depth: it **requires proof in the form of attestations that the package was built correctly**.

 **Benefits**: The attestation removes intermediate systems from the trust base and ensures